junxit/us-congress-bills-117/metadata.md

 - 2022-08-01 — Senate amendment proposed (on the floor): Amendment SA 5189 proposed by Senator Schumer for Senator Cornyn.
 - 2022-08-01 — Senate amendment submitted
 - 2022-08-01 — The committee substitute withdrawn by Unanimous Consent.
+- 2022-08-02 — Held at the desk.
+- 2022-08-02 — Message on Senate action sent to the House.
+- 2022-08-02 — Received in the House.
+- 2022-11-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-11-29 — Considered as unfinished business. (consideration: CR H8642)
+- 2022-11-29 — Considered under suspension of the rules. (consideration: CR H8612-8618; text: CR H8612-8615)
+- 2022-11-29 — DEBATE - The House proceeded with forty minutes of debate on S. 4003.
+- 2022-11-29 — Failed of passage/not agreed to in House: On motion to suspend the rules and pass the bill Failed by the Yeas and Nays: (2/3 required): 247 - 160, 1 Present (Roll no. 486).
+- 2022-11-29 — Mr. Nadler moved to suspend the rules and pass the bill.
+- 2022-11-29 — On motion to suspend the rules and pass the bill Failed by the Yeas and Nays: (2/3 required): 247 - 160, 1 Present (Roll no. 486).
+- 2022-12-14 — Considered as unfinished business. (consideration: CR H9841)
+- 2022-12-14 — Considered under the provisions of rule H. Res.
+1518. (consideration: CR H9745-9752)
+- 2022-12-14 — DEBATE - The House proceeded with one hour of debate on S. 4003.
+- 2022-12-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-14 — On passage Passed by the Yeas and Nays: 264 - 162 (Roll no. 525). (text: CR H9831-9834)
+- 2022-12-14 — POSTPONED PROCEEDINGS - At the conclusion of debate on S. 4003, the Chair put the question on passage and by voice vote, announced that the ayes had prevailed.
+Mr. Biggs demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-12-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 264 - 162 (Roll no. 525).
+- 2022-12-14 — Rule H. Res.
+1518 passed House.
+- 2022-12-14 — Rule provides for consideration of H.R.
+1948, S. 3905 and S. 4003.
+Rule provides for one hour of general debate each for H.R.
+1948, S. 3905, S. 4003.
+Rule provides for one hour of general debate on the Senate amendment to H.R.
+1437.
+Rule provides that H. Res.
+1516 and H. Con.
+Res.
+124 are adopted.
+Rule provides that the House shall be considered to have taken from the Speaker's table H.R.
+2617, with the Senate amendments thereto, to have concurred in the Senate amendments numbered 1, 2, 3, and 5, and to have concurred in the Senate amendment numbered 4 with an amendment consisting of the text of Rules Committee Print 117-73.
+- 2022-12-14 — Rules Committee Resolution H. Res.
+1518 Reported to House.
+Rule provides for consideration of H.R.
+1948, S. 3905 and S. 4003.
+Rule provides for one hour of general debate each for H.R.
+1948, S. 3905, S. 4003.
+Rule provides for one hour of general debate on the Senate amendment to H.R.
+1437.
+Rule provides that H. Res.
+1516 and H. Con.
+Res.
+124 are adopted.
+Rule provides that the House shall be considered to have taken from the Speaker's table H.R.
+2617, with the Senate amendments thereto, to have concurred in the Senate amendments numbered 1, 2, 3, and 5, and to have concurred in the Senate amendment numbered 4 with an amendment consisting of the text of Rules Committee Print 117-73.
+- 2022-12-14 — The previous question was ordered pursuant to the rule.
+- 2022-12-23 — Presented to President.
+- 2022-12-23 — Presented to President.
+- 2022-12-27 — Became Public Law No: 117-325.
+- 2022-12-27 — Became Public Law No: 117-325.
+- 2022-12-27 — Signed by President.
+- 2022-12-27 — Signed by President.